What is a Dietitian?

 This Food Facts Sheet from The British Dietetic Association is about general healthy eating for children

 The Caroline Walker Trust produces nutrition guides for all ages, these can be used by parents, families and young people as well as schools and other institutes providing food.
 These include brilliant portion guides, recipes and meal ideas.

 First Steps Nutrition Trust is an independent public health nutrition charity that provides information and resources to support eating well from pre-conception to five years.
 There are healthy eating guides, information on food banks, recipes and ideas as well as a guide to vegan diets in the under 5’s.

 Specific vitamins and minerals

 The below 'food facts' sheet from The British Dietetic Association provides information on:

-Are you worried about your weight or your childs weight?
-If you know your weight and height, click here to use the NHS Choices handy BMI calculator to find out if you have healthy weight.
+Are you worried about your weight or your child's weight?
+If you know your weight and height, NHS Choices handy BMI calculator to find out if you have healthy weight.

 If your child is underweight or has lost weight recently you may choose to visit your GP to ask for a dietitian referral.